dayuyang1999/Personal_Website/content/post/git_create_repo/index.md

 1. find the version number you want to rollback
    1. `git log`
-   2. for example, I found the version I found looks ok is `56e05fced `
+   2. for example, the version I found looks ok is `56e05fced `
 2. roll back
 ```bash